cloudbank-project/image-research-computing-tutorial/README.md

 In what follows on this page: The VM has a single disk drive (filesystem) with a fairly small capacity of 32 Gigabytes.
 However it is common practice to create images that bundle large datasets.
-The sub-folder `bootstrap` tutorial spins up a Virtual Machine, for example, that has 600 GB of attached SSD data directory capacity.
+The sub-folder `bootstrap` tutorial spins up a Virtual Machine, for example, that has 200 GB of block storage (disk drive) volume mounted as two data filesystems.
 This allows the image *builder* to include a moderately large dataset with the image and provide some working space as well.

 Our point of emphasis here -- as with all cloud resource allocation actions -- is that one should understand and track the costs associated with cloud resources.
-'Block' or 'disk' storage -- for example -- runs about $60 per month for 600 GB.
+'Block' or 'disk' storage -- for example -- runs about $20 per month for 200 GB.

 > Again our main admonition: The cloud is very powerful but it is important to understand and manage the cost of using it.

 ## Outline

 - In what follows please customize your resources by substituting your own name for `hedylamarr`.
 - Obtain credentials to log in to the cloud console: Contact cloudbank for details